-August will be a busy time for most tennis clubs, not only fulfilling their fixture lists but also catering for an influx of wannabe tennis players trying their hand after another successful Wimbledon Tournament.
+August will be a busy time for most tennis clubs, not only fulfilling their fixture lists, but catering for an influx of wannabe tennis players trying their hand after such a successful Wimbledon Tournament.

 Your maintenance regime will continue in much the same vein as last month's - grass cutting, grooming, brushing, aerating, feeding, watering and marking out for matches.